ibm-cloud-docs/schematics/workspace-setup.md

 ## Provisioning Terraform template by using {{site.data.keyword.bpfull_notm}}
 {: provision-tf-template}

 To provision the Terraform template by using the {{site.data.keyword.bpfull_notm}}.
-You need to Create the workspace, upload the GitHub or GitLab repository, execute the plan and analyse the {{site.data.keyword.bpfull_notm}} workspace, see the [Detailed instructions](#create-workspace) for details.
+You need to create the workspace, upload the GitHub or GitLab repository, execute the plan and analyse the {{site.data.keyword.bpfull_notm}} workspace, see the [Detailed instructions](#create-workspace) for details.